Version 1.0.0 · RubitPay Gateway API

 Sandbox Environment

 A full sandbox environment is available for testing your integration before going live.
-All API methods are supported in sandbox mode.
+All API methods are supported.
+Sandbox transactions do not process real funds.

 # Sandbox base URL